antoinebertoux/projet-info-BA3/README.txt

 There are various versions of the code:
 - one in which the functions "trace_back" and "parcourire_buffer" are directly placed in the main, another exists in which the functions are placed in a class (but it is slower).
 - one adapted for machine with only one core, this code doesn't use threads.
 - one adapted for machine with several cores, using threads (a mutex has been implemented too).
+It's important to allocated enough RAM for a proper functioning.